SimplyDo/chessAPP/README.md

 Analytics
 ==========

-Any content matching app/tracking/*.html will be injected in the apps <head> tag by gulp.
-YOu can use this to add JS tracking to the app.
+Any content matching app/tracking/*.html will be injected into the apps \<head\> tag by gulp.
+You can use this to add JS tracking to the app.
 At the moment the app sends certain events to mixpanel IF you add the appropiate script there.

 PM2